yyutong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all the expenses
-2. AddressBook shows a list of expenses
+2. UniSave shows a list of all expenses

     Use case ends.